luvolondon/quickstart/README.md

 A collection of tools to run games for players new to rpgs.

 Atm the module contains two tools:
-1) Direct Login Page
+a) Direct Login Page
-2) Game setup steps
+b) Game setup steps

 1) Direct Login Page